danielfcollier/py-umik-base-app/docs/posts/01 - Architecture.md

 ## 💻 The Code: Decoupling in Action

 Here is a simplified look at how this pattern is implemented in Python.
-Note how the `ListenerThread` (Producer) uses `put_nowait()` to ensure it *never* blocks, even if the queue is full (though in practice, we size the queue large enough to handle bursts).
+Note how the `ListenerThread` (Producer) uses `put_nowait()` to ensure it *never* blocks, even if the queue is full (though in practice, the queue's size is large enough to handle bursts).

 ```python
 import queue